top of page

 Credentials: MSAOM, LAc, NCCAOM Dipl.
 OM

-Specialty Areas: Pain, pediatrics, women's health, fertility and postpartum, family medicine.
+Specialty Areas: Women's health, fertility & postpartum, pediatrics, pain, family medicine.

 by Jonathan